PigletSentiment/100-days-of-code-log/README.md

 -->

 ---
+### Day  41: July 15, 2021
+- Completed introduction to Hyperledger fabric.
+I learned that Hyperledger is more suited for enterprises (designed with enterprise in mind)
+- There can be multiple ledgers called channels
+- Hyperledger operates in permissioned mode and the "membership services provider" which is often LDAP or AD or oAuth provides the membership and permission information
+- The entire ledgers (aka channels) cannot be accessed in a single place
+- there are three different types of nodes
+  1. committing node - keeps redundant copies of ledgers
+  2. endorsing node - executes smart contracts
+  3. ordering node  keeps all copies of the ledger in-sync

+### Day  40: July 15, 2021
+Change of direction.
+The BTA does not have certification for Corda so I am changing the course work to Hyperledger Fabric.
+Started the course today which covered a lot of basic of early cryptos etc.

+### Day 39:  July 14, 2021
+Fundamentals of Corda framework continues.
+Learned today that Corda uses UTXO model but also uses Notary service which allows it to run transactions in parallel.

 ### Day 38:  July 12, 2021
 Started on Corda course.
 Completed four modules on the cryptography basics and upon completion, I will be writing Corda cert exam https://corda-certification.myshopify.com/collections/frontpage/products/corda-standard-certification-test